Hieu565/Math-Score-Predictor/README.md

 # Math-Score-Predictor
 This project is an AI-powered learning assistant designed to help students analyze information, summarize content, and generate study support in real time.
 Built using Streamlit for the frontend interface, the app connects to a secure backend service that performs advanced model inference.

+## ✅ Why This Project Matters
+This project demonstrates my ability to build a complete machine learning system — from data collection and feature engineering to model evaluation, deployment, and user experience design.

 ## 🔍 Purpose
 This project is part of my university application portfolio, demonstrating skills in:
 - Machine Learning